Properly learning monotone functions via local reconstruction: Introduction

 \subsection{Monotonicity correction via sorting on partially ordered sets.}

-\paragraph{The poset-sorting problem.} One of our core ideas is to create a new bridge between our learning task and recent exciting developments on parallelizing greedy algorithms \cite{Ghaffari16, GhaffariU19}.
+\textbf{The poset-sorting problem.} One of our core ideas is to create a new bridge between our learning task and recent exciting developments on parallelizing greedy algorithms \cite{Ghaffari16, GhaffariU19, Ghaffari22}.
 These developments accomplish speedups for classic graph problems in the setting of local and distributed computing.
 They build on a large body of work in local computation algorithms and distributed graph algorithms: some examples include \cite{RTVX11, AlonRVX12, levi_local_2015, GoosHLMS15, reingold_new_2014, even_best_2014, ChangFGUZ19, EvenLMR21, ParterRVY19, ArvivL21, BrandtGR21, GrebikR21}.
 In order to accomplish this, we introduce the problem of poset sorting, that is, sorting binary values on a partially ordered set (poset), which we believe is of independent interest:

 Clearly, there is a greedy algorithm for this task that keeps swapping monotonicity-violating pairs of labels until there are none left.
 The challenge is to do this in a distributed fashion.
 Among the many distributed and local computation models, the one that turns out relevant to us is the {\sl local computation algorithm} (LCA) model, defined formally in \Cref{sec:prelim}.
 In brief, to be an LCA, an algorithm should be local in the sense that it should not need to read the entire assignment of labels to vertices in order to determine which label will end up at some particular vertex $x$.
 It should suffice to read only the labels of vertices that lie in a restricted neighborhood of $x$ --- ideally not much more than the set of vertices one would need to read in order to determine whether $x$'s own label violates monotonicity.
-We explain the algorithm itself in Subsection \ref{subsection: the algorithm summary}. \paragraph{Proper learning via local correction.} Why is an algorithm for sorting on a poset $P$ relevant to proper learning?
-Suppose we obtained an improper predictor $f$ via the algorithm of \cite{bshouty1996fourier}, in the form of a small circuit computing $f$.
-Then, let monotone $f_\text{mon}$ be obtained from $f$ by flipping a sequence of monotonicity-violating labels.
-It is not hard to argue that since $f$ is $O(\epsilon)$-close to the monotone $g$ we are trying to learn, then so is $f_\text{mon}$.
-What the LCA allows us to do is to transform the circuit computing $f$ into a \emph{small} circuit computing such $f_\text{mon}$.
-The reason is that to evaluate $f_\text{mon}$ at a given element $x$ the LCA evaluates $f$ on only a small number of points and has an appropriately fast run-time.
-This allows us to augment the circuit for $f$ with a circuit that executes this sorting algorithm, and as a result obtain a small circuit for $f_\text{mon}$.
+We explain the algorithm itself in Subsection \ref{subsection: the algorithm summary}.